By: William C. Head, Board-Certified Gwinnett County DUI Lawyer, and Drunk Driving Book Author

 In such municipal arrests, the Georgia DUI misdemeanor cases that are not juvenile or felony offenses go to that particular city’s municipal court.
 A 1st DUI offense can be in any of these courts, which share jurisdiction.

-Misdemeanor DUI and other traffic ticket cases, outside the city limits of a Gwinnett municipality, (unless being charged for a juvenile driving under the influence case or as a DUI felony) start in the Recorder’s Court of Gwinnett County of Gwinnett County, GA.
+Misdemeanor DUI and other traffic ticket cases, outside the city limits of a Gwinnett municipality, (unless being charged for a juvenile driving under the influence case or as a DUI felony) start in the Recorder’s Court of Gwinnett County, GA.
 Refer to your arrest paperwork and traffic citations for this information.

 Over a decade ago, Gwinnett County’s population explosion caused the Gwinnett County Commissioners to build a new Gwinnett County Courthouse that houses the Recorder’s Court of Gwinnett County and the Gwinnett County Juvenile Court, located at 115 Stone Mountain Street, Lawrenceville, GA 30046.
 Other criminal courts for Gwinnett County, Georgia are located ¼ mile away at 75 Langley Drive, Lawrenceville, Georgia 30046